Robert Stanfield: Education policy

 Stanfield's government increased funding for schools and training colleges.
 His government started to contribute funding towards universities beginning in 1960; between 1960 and 1967, the Stanfield government's contributions towards universities jumped from $250,000 to $25,000,000.
 His government also introduced a capital assistance program in which the government would fund up to 90 percent of the cost of university buildings.
 In addition, Stanfield's government improved French-language education in Nova Scotia by introducing French textbooks (previously, Nova Scotia schools only offered English textbooks) and expanding French-language education to Grade 12 (up from Grade 8).

 Leader of the Official Opposition (1967–1976)

 1967 Progressive Conservative leadership convention

+Stanfield did not express interest in entering federal politics during the early and mid-1960s.
+He turned down the federal Progressive Conservative Party (PC Party) leader and then-prime minister John Diefenbaker's proposal that he should enter federal politics in the 1962 federal election, and did not express interest in becoming party leader (when the idea was suggested by former PC minister Alvin Hamilton) following the Diefenbaker-led PCs' second defeat in the 1965 federal election.

-In 1967, the federal Progressive Conservative Party was racked by disunity between supporters and opponents of the leadership of John Diefenbaker.
-Stanfield entered the campaign for the party leadership.
-With the help of his Nova Scotian advisors and PC Party President Dalton Camp, he was the favourite and won on the fifth ballot of the 1967 leadership convention.
+In the mid-1960s, the federal Progressive Conservative Party was racked by disunity between supporters and opponents of Diefenbaker.
+A vocal opponent of Diefenbaker was party president Dalton Camp, who forced a leadership convention for 1967.
+Camp was a strong proponent of a potential Stanfield leadership bid.
+After months of hesitating, Stanfield finally bowed to Camp's pressure and on July 17, 1967, announced his intention to run for leader, on the condition that his finance minister George Isaac Smith agrees to succeed him as premier.
+Stanfield had strong delegate support in the Atlantic provinces but struggled in the Prairies and Quebec.
+Nonetheless, on the convention that was held on September 9, he led on the first four ballots, and won on the fifth ballot, taking 54.3 percent of the delegate vote.
+Stanfield resigned as premier on September 13.